gares/iris/README.md

 backwards-compatibility, so upgrading Iris may break your Iris-using developments.

+The development version of Iris is regularly subject to breaking changes.
+If you want to be notified of such changes, please let us know your account name on the [MPI-SWS GitLab](https://gitlab.mpi-sws.org/) so we can add you to the notification group.

 ### Working *on* Iris

 To work on Iris itself, you need to install its build-dependencies.
 Again we